Bunyod16/Bunyod16/README.md

 ---

 <p>
-<b>Hi, I'm Bunyod, a programmer with an untraditional approach to learning.
+<b>Hi, I'm Bunyod, a programmer with an untraditional approach to education.
 Always looking for new challenges and interesting projects!</b>
 </p>

 ---